 The Compensation Committee members are James Cownie, Stanley Moore and Dr. William Sexton.
 No member of the Compensation Committee is a past or present officer or employee of the Company.
-Mr. Moore's son-in-law is employed by one of the Company's affiliates as a Senior Vice President of Business Development and his 2003 compensation did not exceed \$200,000.
-The compensation and benefits provided to him are consistent with those provided to other employees with comparable qualifications, responsibilities and experience.
+Although Mr. Moore's son-in-law was employed by one of the Company's affiliates as a Senior Vice President of Business Development during 2004, his employment with the Company ended as of December 31, 2004.
+His 2004 salary, bonus and severance did not exceed \$275,000.
+The compensation and benefits provided to him were consistent with those provided to other employees with comparable qualifications, responsibilities and experience.
 Mr. Moore did not participate in any decision-making regarding his son-in-law's performance or compensation.
-No compensation committee interlocks existed during 2003.
+No compensation committee interlocks existed during 2004.